latent-to/developer-docs/docs/subnets/crowdloans/index.md

 - **Dissolve** after refunds; creator's deposit is returned and storage cleaned up.
 [Source code](https://github.com/opentensor/subtensor/blob/main/pallets/crowdloan/src/lib.rs#L711-L721)

+- **Update** parameters while crowdloan is running (creator only):
+  - `update_min_contribution` - adjust minimum contribution amount
+  - `update_end` - extend the end block
+  - `update_cap` - adjust the funding cap

 ## Emissions distribution during a lease

 - When owner rewards are paid to a leased subnet, they are split into contributor dividends and a beneficiary cut.
-[Source code](https://github.com/opentensor/subtensor/blob/main/pallets/subtensor/src/coinbase/run_coinbase.rs#L450-L452)
+[Source code](https://github.com/opentensor/subtensor/blob/81ee047fd124f8837555fd79e8a3957688c5b0c6/pallets/subtensor/src/subnets/leasing.rs#L250)

 - Distribution is pro‑rata by recorded share; any remainder goes to the beneficiary.
+A lease can be created with an emissions share from 0 to 100%, which determines the share distributed to contributors.
+For example, if the emissions share is 50%, it means that 50% of the owner cut (18% currently) so 9% will be split proportionally to their share to contributors.
 [Source code](https://github.com/opentensor/subtensor/blob/main/pallets/subtensor/src/subnets/leasing.rs#L324-L339)

 ## Operating the leased subnet via proxy